 One of the city’s most anticipated events occurred in early April with the reopening of Blackhorse Pub & Brewery.
 The brewpub was closed more than a year after a fire in March of 2021 and the pent-up demand for beer cheese and chips, flatbread pizzas, and social time with friends and beer was high!
 The local community is thrilled to have the restaurant and its beers back.

 Evill Nash loves experimenting with new flavor characteristics and styles.
 They create a versatile small-batch brew system that allows them to constantly test and try new drinks.
 Hand bottling and growlers are offered for those who want to take a taste or two home.
-Make sure to visit the L&N Train Depot across the street, now home to the Montgomery County Historical Society.
+Make sure to visit the L&N Train Depot across the street.

 The brewers at Strawberry Alley Ale Works offer a unique selection of craft beers on tap.
 With rotating special brews and 10 beers always on tap, you might just find a new favorite.
 Four house brews are available year-round, and the remaining six seasonal brews rotate depending on the season, special menus, or the brewer’s creative tastes.
 The brewery is also a full-service restaurant featuring lunch, dinner and weekend brunch.
 Upstairs (literally named Upstairs at Strawberry Alley) is a separate restaurant with foods like pizza and wings, a taproom with a full bar and games like wall scrabble, Jenga, corn hole, darts, and shuffleboard.